This warming leftover turkey vegetable soup is so comforting and delicious. It’s a very handy recipe to have up your

 - Gently heat the butter and oil in a large saucepan.
 When the butter has melted, add the leeks, celery and carrots, add a little salt and pepper, place a lid on and sweat the vegetables over a very low heat for about 10 minutes, or until they have softened

-- Once the vegetables have softened, pour in the hot stock, add the barley or rice, fresh herbs and leftover turkey, pop a lid on the pan and simmer on a low-medium heat for 1 - 1 1/2 hours.
+- Once the vegetables have softened, pour in the hot stock, add the barley or rice, fresh herbs, bay leaves and leftover turkey, pop a lid on the pan and simmer on a low-medium heat for about 1 hour.

 - Check the soup for seasoning before serving.